-Mother sues to stop Bible classes in West Virginia schools
+Mother sues to stop Bible classes in W.Va. schools

 Morgantown, W.Va. — A kindergartner’s mother sued her public school system in West Virginia, saying a 75-year practice of putting kids in Bible classes violates the U.S. and state constitutions.